Miraculous: Tales of Ladybug & Cat Noir: Animation

-When Toei Animation and its European division joined as co-producers in the summer of June 2012, it was also announced that the show would be drawn in a colorful manga-like style.
+When Toei Animation and its European division joined as co-producers in the summer of June 2012, it was also announced that the show would be drawn in a colourful manga-like style.
 Later in September, Zagtoon, Method, & Toei released a traditionally-animated promotional video for Miraculous Ladybug.
-The video featured Marinette (in different clothes similar to the clothes in the current series) as Ladybug, and a (now-scrapped, later Adrien's cousin) different character named Félix as Cat Noir, Marinette and Félix's Kwamis, Tikki and Plagg, Hawk Moth / Gabriel (without the mask and with a different outfit, look, and lair compared to the current series), and also two akumatized villains from season 1 in the current show – The Mime and Mr. Pigeon.
+The video featured Marinette (in different clothes similar to the clothes in the current series) as the current holder of the Ladybug Miraculous, Ladybug, and a (now-scrapped, later Adrien's cousin) different character named Félix the holder of the Black Cat Miraculous as Cat Noir, Marinette and Félix's Kwamis, Tikki and Plagg, Hawk Moth/Gabriel (without the mask and with a different outfit, look, and lair compared to the current series), and also two akumatized villains from season 1 in the current show – The Mime and Mr. Pigeon.
 Their Miraculouses and their transformation sequences had different designs compared to the Miraculouses and the transformations in the current series.
 The demo song from the promotional music video was performed & composed by Noam, who would later compose, produce music and perform songs for the current series.

-The whole anime concept was a complete success; but there were concerns about the marketability of traditional 2D animation and the difficulty in animating Ladybug's costume of red with black spots, as it caused some strobing effects.
-Executive producer Jared Wolfson said that Zag wanted the animation to be cinematic and epic, unique and different, and said that they are continuing to partner with Toei as it brings in the Asian inspiration and that a 2D version of the show might be a potential product for future purposes.
+The whole anime concept was a complete success, but there were concerns about the marketability of traditional 2D animation and the difficulty in animating Ladybug's costume of red with black spots, as it caused some strobing effects.
+Executive producer Jared Wolfson said that Zag wanted the animation to be cinematic and epic, unique and different, and said that they are continuing to partner with Toei as it brings in the Asian inspiration and that a 2D version of the show might be a potential product for future purposes, but later, the anime concept was reused in the current series that exists as a movie in the main universe.